LDA: Dimensionality Reduction

 \\ &=

-Therefore maximizing \(J(\mathbf{w})\) is equivalent to
+Therefore maximizing \(J(\mathbf{w})\) is equivalent to finding the

-of the matrix \(\mathbf{S}_W^{-1} \mathbf{S}_B\).
+\(\mathbf{S}_W^{-1} \mathbf{S}_B\).

 Back to Statistical Learning.